UMD Education Abroad Scholarship

 Recipients will be asked to submit thank you letters prior to receiving the award.

-This scholarship is awarded through the generous support of the Kendall Family.
-You may be awarded up to $1,500 for winter, spring break, and summer term programs, up to $2,00000 for semester programs, and up to $4,000 for year programs (disbursed evenly among the two semesters).
+This scholarship is awarded through the generous support of the Kuriyama family.
+You may be awarded up to $1,000 if you are attending a program in Japan.
 To be eligible for this scholarship, you must:

 - be a current degree-seeking undergraduate UMD student